tinomen/terraform-wp-ecs/README.md

 - miriadb
 - wordpress
   - should learn what wordpress volumes are needed to be 'shared' between containers
+  - setting up volume for entire wp dir is easiest for now

 ### Phase 2: terraform AWS